 True or Absolute HEPA Filters

-True HEPA filters will have a serial number assigned to them if they are able to trap at least 99.97 percent of particles of .3 microns.
-These test results will be printed on the filter.
-True or absolute HEPA filters may be more expensive than other HEPA filters, but they must perform at a certain standard to receive the distinction of true or absolute HEPA.
+True or absolute HEPA filters must be tested and meet a specific standard to be considered true HEPA filters.
+True HEPA filters have a serial number assigned to them and have been proven to trap at least 99.97 percent of particles of 0.3 microns.
+Look for the test results, since they should be printed on the filter.
+True or absolute HEPA filters may be more expensive than other "HEPA" filters, but they must perform at a certain standard to receive the distinction of true or absolute HEPA.

-HEPA type or HEPA like filters may be made in similar ways to true HEPA filters and may even resemble them.
-They do not have to meet the same standards as true or absolute HEPA filters.
-They often capture only 85 to 90 percent of particles and that percent can fall even lower for particles of 1 micron and below.
-HEPA type filters are less expensive than true or absolute HEPA filters.
+HEPA-type filters may be made in similar ways to true HEPA filters and may even resemble them.
+However, they do not have to meet the same standards as true or absolute HEPA filters.
+Many filters sold as HEPA may capture only 85 to 90 percent of all particles, and that percent can fall even lower for particles of one micron and below.
+These filters will not have serial numbers.

-Why Buy a HEPA Filter
+How to Buy a HEPA Vacuum